Frost Advisory from WED 2:00 AM CDT until WED 8:00 AM CDT

 Frost Advisory from WED 2:00 AM CDT until WED 8:00 AM CDTUpdated

-…FROST ADVISORY REMAINS IN EFFECT FROM 2 AM TO 8 AM CDT
+…FROST ADVISORY NOW IN EFFECT FROM 2 AM TO 8 AM CDT WEDNESDAY…

 formation.